 When The Levee Breaks: Ripples Of The Great Flood

 The history of the 1927 flood can be found in textbooks, but it comes to life in music.
-In an interview with Luther Brown, director of the Delta Center for Culture and Learning at Delta State University in Mississippi, All Things Considered host Melissa Block plays him Charley Patton's "High Water Everywhere, Part 1" from 1929.
+In an interview with Luther Brown, director of the Delta Center for Culture and Learning at Delta State University in Mississippi, All Things Considered host Michele Norris plays him Charley Patton's "High Water Everywhere, Part 1" from 1929.

 "This song is a documentary about the flood," Brown says.
-"In part one, he includes the lyrics: 'We would go to the hill country, but they got me barred.'
+"In Part 1, he includes the lyrics, 'I would go to the hill country, but they got me barred.'
 And the reason he says that is that he'd like to get out of the Delta and find higher ground, but he's not allowed to.
 Many of the African-Americans weren't allowed to leave and were forced to stay, although the white citizens were typically allowed to leave."

 An Act Of God